Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```java
 InterstitialView interstitialView = kidozButtonView.getInterstitialView();
 ```
+Refer to `Advance` section for a better look on `InterstitialView` and what can be done with it.

+#Advance
 ####Creating an instance of the `Feed View`
  - 	Inside your `Activity` or `Fragment` create an instance of `InterstitialView` by adding the following lines: